ludiosarchive/pinned-git/README.md

 # DEPRECATED

-Deprecated because I don't have time to update certificates all the time, especially when 99.9% of the time I need just GitHub.
+Deprecated because I don't have time to update certificates every day, especially when 99.9% of the time I need just GitHub.
 Use [anonssh-git](https://github.com/ludios/anonssh-git) instead for GitHub.

 # pinned-git